 I love Instagram.
 I am on there all day, checking in on friends, posting images of my life and discovering great talent.
 One of which is Brighton based Philippa Stanton.
 As soon as I saw her feed I fell in love.
 Table top images of flowers, and daily ephemera.
-And it seems most IG like it too with over 303,000 followers
+And it seems most IG like it too with over 303,000 followers and counting!

 So, what better person to interview about her still life images and her love of flowers for #natureinthehome?
 Over to you Philiippa…